hanish9193/CamSpector/README.md

 # 📷 CamSpector

 An advanced **CCTV-based Automatic Theft Detector** and **Vehicle Crash Detector** system that leverages real-time video analysis to enhance security and safety.
-CamSpector provides a user-friendly interface for monitoring, detecting, and alerting suspicious activities and crash events.
+CamSpector provides a user-friendly interface for monitoring, detecting, and alerting suspicious activities and crash events.Here given is just an UI for the project

 ---
 ## 🎥 Demo Video